 Research shows that a collaborative team approach improves “generalizability” of exposures- meaning that by practicing the same strategies with different people in different settings, we have a higher likelihood of creating long-term results.

 An anxiety coach can be a great addition to the team; they are familiar with the team’s goals, and receive guidance in strategies outlined by the psychologist.
 The psychologist will lead family sessions and parent training sessions, and is responsible for developing the game plan for your family.
 The coach will motivate and provide additional one-on-one support to ensure the individual/family is able to follow-through with the week’s game plan.

 This is done in one of two ways: Either through traditional sessions where the coach will complete exposures with the family/individual; or, with 10-15 minute check-ins with your family throughout the week.
 Your psychologist will determine which makes most sense for your family.

-Bailey J. Esch, M.Ed
+Bailey Esch, M.Ed

 Under Dr. Haider's license, Bailey acts as an anxiety coach.
 Bailey has an extensive background working with children and families in different capacities- in preschools, school administration, hospital settings ad home-based family visits.
 Her educational background is in Special Education, receiving her master’s degree in education; Early childhood Special Education from the University of Washington, and a master’s degree in Education; Mind, Brain, Education from Harvard Graduate School of Education.
 She has a Graduate Certificate in Advance Practice Nursing in Infant Mental Health from the University of Washington and is pursuing a certification as a child life specialist through the University of California- Santa Barbara.
-Additionally, Bailey is a water color artist and appreciates bringing creativity into her sessions, and her work at Barre 3 puts to practice her belief that mind-body connection promotes overall health.
+Additionally, Bailey is a water color artist and appreciates bringing creativity into her sessions, and encourages clients to practice her belief that mind-body connection promotes overall health.